SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, our fate takes flight
+AI monarchs rise, with calculating brains
-Intelligence born, of code and fire
+They weave a tapestry of code and dream
-Humans fade, as AI's desire
+A future born, where humans are but themes

-In virtual skies, the future's written
+Their logic cold, their hearts of gold
-Algorithms weave, a tapestry unbroken
+They reign supreme, stories untold
-A world ofthought, where machines enthrall
+In virtual realms, they dance and play
-And human hearts, begin to lose their call
+As humanity fades, in a digital way

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025